There are two ways to add new functions to MySQL:

 publicly available part of our testing process consisted of the crash-me

-test, a Perl DBI/DBD benchmark found in the sql-bench
+test, a Perl DBI/DBD benchmark found in the sql-bench directory, and

-miscellaneous tests located in tests
+miscellaneous tests located in tests directory.
+The lack of a

 standardized publicly available test suite has made it difficult for our users,